nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 #### `soft_time_limit`

-An int or float value which can be used to implement a soft time limit in seconds for a job task to complete.
+An int or float value, in seconds, which can be used to override the default [soft time limit](../configuration/optional-settings.md#celery_task_soft_time_limit) for a job task to complete.

 The `celery.exceptions.SoftTimeLimitExceeded` exception will be raised when this soft time limit is exceeded.
 The job task can catch this to clean up before the hard time limit (10 minutes by default) is reached: